Robust Online Selection with Uncertain Offer Acceptance: Introduction

 \section{Introduction}

 The growth of online platforms has spurred renewed interest in online selection problems, auctions and stopping problems \citep{edelman2007internet,lucier2017economic,devanur2009adwords,alaei2012online,mehta2014online}.
 Online advertising has particularly benefited from developments in these areas.
 As an example, in 2005 Google reported about \$6 billion in revenue from advertising, roughly 98\% of the company's total revenue at that time; in 2020, Google's revenue from advertising grew to almost \$147 billion.
-Thanks in part to the economic benefits of online advertisement, internet users can freely access a significant amount of online content and many online services.

 Targeting users is crucial for the success of online advertising.
 Studies suggest that targeted campaigns can double \emph{click-through rates} in ads \citep{farahat2012effective} despite the fact that internet users have acquired skills to navigate the web while ignoring ads \citep{cho2004people,dreze2003internet}.
 Therefore, it is natural to expect that not every displayed ad will be clicked on by a user, even if the user likes the product on the ad, whereas the platform and advertiser's revenue depend on this event \citep{pujol2015annoyed}.
-An ignored ad misses the opportunity of being displayed to another user willing to click on it and decreases the return on investment (ROI) for the advertiser, especially in cases where the platform uses methods like pay-for-impression to charge the advertisers.
+An ignored ad misses the opportunity of being displayed to another user willing to click on it and decreases the return on investment for the advertiser, especially in cases where the platform uses methods like pay-for-impression to charge the advertisers.
 At the same time, the ignored ad uses the space of another, possibly more suitable ad for that user.
 In this work, we take the perspective of a single ad, and we aim to understand the right time to begin displaying the ad to users as a function of the ad's probability of being clicked.

-Recent works have addressed this uncertainty from a full-information perspective \citep{mehta2014online,goyal2019online}, where user's valuations over the ads are known in hindsight.
-However, in many e-commerce applications it is unrealistic to assume access to complete information, as users may approach the platform sequentially.
-Platforms that depend at least partially on display advertisement for revenue observe sequential user visits and need to irrevocably decide when to display an ad.
-If a platform displays an ad too soon, it risks not being able to learn users' true preferences, while spending too much time learning preferences risks missing a good opportunity to display an ad.
-Designing efficient policies for displaying ads to users is key for large internet companies such as Google and Meta, as well as for small businesses advertising their products in these platforms.

 We model the interaction between the platform and the users using a general online selection problem.
 We refer to it as the \emph{secretary problem with uncertain acceptance} ($\SPUA$ for short).
 Using the terminology of \emph{candidate} and \emph{decision maker}, the general interaction is as follows: \begin{enumerate}[leftmargin=*] \item Similar to other secretary problems, a finite sequence of candidates of known length arrives online, in a random order.
 In our motivating application, candidates represent platform users.